Skip to content

 How does churn affect OnlyFans earnings?

-High churn creates a revenue treadmill — you need constant new subscribers just to maintain your income.
-With 40% monthly churn, you lose nearly half your audience every month.
-Reducing churn by even 10 percentage points can increase annual revenue by 30-50% because each subscriber generates more lifetime revenue.
-Our earnings calculator can help you model total income.
+High churn puts you on a treadmill — you need constant new subscribers just to hold your income flat.
+With 40% monthly churn you're replacing nearly half your audience every month.
+Cutting churn by 10 percentage points can increase annual revenue by 30–50% because every subscriber generates more lifetime value.
+Our earnings calculator lets you model your total income alongside this data.